 - Occasional abstinence from meat, ABC Radio National Bush Telegraph 'Food on Fridays', 27 January 2012

 Resource use and social change

 - Waste practices and reduction (individuals and organisations)

-- Consumption habits and behaviour change; collaborative consumption
+- Consumption habits, resource use and collaborative consumption

 - Corporate social and environmental responsibility and reporting

 Lewis, H., Downes, J., Verghese, K. & Young, G. Institute for Sustainable Futures, UTS 2017, Food waste opportunities within the food wholesale and retail sectors, pp. 1-99, Sydney, Australia.View/Download from: UTS OPUS